GDPR in health and social care

 Comply with more stringent transparency requirements

-The GDPR strengthens transparency requirements to support data subjects being properly informed of the use of their personal information and of their rights, before or at the time their information is collected.
+The GDPR strengthens transparency requirements to inform data subjects of the use of their personal information and their rights before or when their information is collected.

 Organisations must update their communications material and fair processing information to support this requirement.